-On our honeymoon in 1988 we visited good friend Larry Wingert.
+The sixth week of our honeymoon in 1988 was an eagerly awaited visit to good friend Larry Wingert.
 He’d been a Rotary exchange student to Harrismith in South Africa back in 1969-1970.

 Followed by a big cook-up at home . .